 At Resch Miracle Field at Optimist Park, the corner of Libal St. and Kalb Ave in Allouez.

 When will the season start?

 The season opening day is the first Saturday in June.
-Registration for 2017 deadline is April 1st.
+Registration deadline is April 1st.

 Where can I register?

 Player Registration and Volunteer Registration is done online at this website, www.greenbaymiracleleague.com.
 Players may register any time after January 1 up to the April 1 deadline.
 Volunteers can register anytime, but are encouraged to sign up early so player assignments can be made.
 At least one parent of each player must be registered each season.